On the resolution of the Diophantine equation $U_n + U_m = x^q$: Introduction

 In this paper, we prove two theorems which generalize \eqref{eq1fib} and \eqref{eq1pell}.
 In particular, we study the Diophantine equation

 and $U_k$ is the $k$-th term of a binary recurrence sequence.
 Several authors studied the case $x =2$ of \eqref{eq9a}.
-Bravo and Luca studied the case when $U_{n}$ is the $n^{th}$ Fibonacci number \cite[Theorem 2]{BL2015} and the $n^{th}$ Lucas number \cite[Theorem 2]{Bravo2014}.
+Bravo and Luca studied the case when $U_{n}$ is the $n$-th Fibonacci number \cite[Theorem 2]{BL2015} and the $n$-th Lucas number \cite[Theorem 2]{Bravo2014}.
 Certain variations of the Diophantine equation \eqref{eq9a} has also been studied for binary recurrence sequences (see e.g. \cite{mr2019, mr}).
+Now we state one of our main result.

-\begin{theorem} Suppose $(U_{n})_{n \geq 0}$ is a non-degenerate binary recurrence sequence of integers satisfying recurrence \eqref{eq4} and $(U_n)_{n\geq 0}$ has a dominant root $\alpha>1$ and discriminant $D>0$.
+\begin{theorem} Suppose $(U_{n})_{n \geq 0}$ is a non-degenerate binary recurrence sequence of integers satisfying recurrence \eqref{eq4}.
+We assume that $(U_n)_{n\geq 0}$ has a dominant root $\alpha>1$ with $\alpha>|\beta|$ and discriminant $D$ is square-free.
 Suppose $x \geq 2$ is a fixed integer.
 Then the nonnegative integer solutions $(n, m, q)$ of the Diophantine equation \eqref{eq9a} satisfy

-whenever $n> C_2$, where $C_1 \;\hbox{and} \;C_2$ are constants effectively computable in terms of $\al, \beta, U_0, U_1$ and $D$. \end{theorem}
+whenever $n> C_2$, where $C_1 \;\hbox{and} \;C_2$ are constants effectively computable in terms of $\al, \beta, U_0$ and $U_1$. \end{theorem}

 Secondly, we look at whether equation \eqref{eq9a} has finitely or infinitely many solutions with $n\geq m\geq 0, x\geq 2$ and $q\geq 2$.
 Under the assumption of {\em abc-conjecture}, we prove that the Diophantine equation \eqref{eq9a} has only finitely many positive integer solutions $(n, m, x, q)$.
-Furthermoe, we describe the cases when \eqref{eq9a} may have infinitely many solutions (see Remark \ref{rem1}).
+Furthermore, we describe the cases when \eqref{eq9a} may have infinitely many solutions (see Remark \ref{rem1}).